 His name is taken from the book of Daniel in the Bible.
 His registered name was “Zona-Sisco’s Through the Fire”.
 He was gifted to me by my very generous friend who is also named Kim.

-As you’ll see in the photos on his Memorial Page, he exuded a beauty and joy for life.
 In my allegory, Be Renewed, Be Transformed, BE WELL book, I named him the Striped Ambassador.
 Everyone in my neighborhood, once they adjusted to his big Great Dane-ness learned of his amicable nature so he was dubbed the neighborhood ambassador.
 What a great thing to be known for!